-As you saw in the previous VoloIQ article, our digital twin technology will replace 20 legacy systems; testing is already underway and efforts will be stepped up as we move ever closer to our scheduled commercial launch (Paris Olympics 2024, if you haven’t heard).
+As you saw in the previous VoloIQ article, our digital twin technology will replace 20 legacy systems; testing is already underway and efforts will be stepped up as we move ever closer to our scheduled commercial launch.

 Testing is being done as part of developing a minimum viable product (MVP) so that we can ensure we’re ready to bring this product to market when the time comes.
 We are confident that these test milestones will enable us to deliver on day one, helping us make Paris work and ensure reliable – and scaled – operations in the French capital and beyond.

 Up and at ‘em!

 So, what is it that makes the team(s) jump out of bed in the morning, ready for another day of work at Volocopter?
 For some it’s the chance to combine their two passions: building something from scratch and breaking into an entirely different industry sector – at least that’s the way former Airbus engineer Klaus tells it.
 Urban air mobility has inspired him to innovate in new ways, and he couldn’t be happier to have stepped aboard this journey after gaining such incredible experience in the aviation industry – in fact, he sees it as a prime opportunity to disrupt the industry as a whole!
 We can’t wait to see what comes next!